Big Opening Number 2: Episode

+In the Werk Room, the contestants discuss Maddy Morphosis's heterosexuality.
 Alicia Keys is a guest judge.
 The runway category is "Sickening Signature Drag".
-Angeria Paris VanMicheals, Jorgeous, and Lady Camden receive positive critiques, and Angeria Paris VanMicheals wins the challenge.
+Angeria Paris VanMicheals, Jorgeous, and Lady Camden receive positive critiques, and Angeria Paris VanMicheals wins the main challenge.
 Daya Betty, DeJa Skye, and Maddy Morphosis receive negative critiques, and Maddy Morphosis is deemed safe.
-Daya Betty and DeJa Skye place in the bottom and face off in a lip-sync to "Fallin'" (2001) by Alicia Keys.
+Daya Betty and DeJa Skye place in the bottom and face off in a lip-sync contest to "Fallin'" (2001) by Alicia Keys.
 DeJa Skye wins the lip-sync and Daya Betty is eliminated from the competition.